Learn more about SSEER’s background, how to join, and the benefits of SSEER membership.

 Where do I find more background information on SSEER?

 SSEER is the first attempt to generate a census, or an official count, of social scientists who study hazards and disasters.
 The network will help answer, in part, some of the questions raised in the landmark 2006 National Research Council consensus study Facing Hazards and Disasters: Understanding Human Dimensions.
 More information about the motivation for and aims of SSEER is available in A Call to Social Scientists and this analysis of the SSEER network.
+The SSEER team has also published a project description, the member survey, data dictionaries, and data for this project, all available publicly via the DesignSafe Cyberinfrastructure.
+For the most up to date list of all SSEER-related publications, please visit the SSEER publications page.

 What about disciplines other than the social sciences?